7+ Best Streaming Software (For Twitch and YouTube) 2021

 - API and SDK – Developer-friendly mobile SDK and API infrastructure lets you integrate your live stream into services, cloud video applications, and digital media workflows.

 - Social Media Integration – Extensive social media integration will help you live stream on multiple platforms like YouTube and Twitch simultaneously.

-Using streaming software is more or less the same irrespective of different characteristics of different software vendors.
-Here, I am taking the example of XSplit to demonstrate how to use streaming software.
+Using streaming software is more or less the same process irrespective of the different software vendors.
+Here, I am using XSplit to demonstrate how to use streaming software.

 Xsplit supports live streaming on multiple platforms, including YouTube and Twitch.

 Here’s a brief step-by-step guide that can help you start your live stream on Twitch with XSplit.